Dry Creek Valley

 Aromas & Flavors

 With rich layers of fruit complexity, Ferrari-Carano’s Zinfandel comes from our Estate Vineyard in Dry Creek Valley.
-Appealing, rich aromas of plum, sage, pomegranate, acai and mocha that give way to full‐bodied, ripe flavors
+Appealing, rich aromas of plum, wild berries, toffee, sassafras and cocoa that give way to full-bodied, ripe flavors of raspberries, dried cherries, hints of leather and spice cake.
+This wine’s lush finish is enhanced by cardamom and toasty toffee from barrel aging.

 Our Zinfandel is a food-friendly wine that pairs perfectly with meat dishes such as slow-roasted pork, grilled lamb chops, duck, beef sirloin burgers, chili, pizzas and spicy sausage.
 Cheeses, such Gruyere, extra sharp Cheddar or Roquefort, as well as decadent chocolate desserts are delicious with our Zinfandel.